espressomd/espresso/doc/sphinx/advanced_methods.rst

 With the help of the feature ``SWIMMER_REACTIONS``, one can define three particle types to act as reactant (e.g. :math:`\mathrm{H_2 O_2}`), catalyzer (e.g. platinum), and product (e.g. :math:`\mathrm{O_2}` and :math:`\mathrm{H_2 O}`).
 The current setup allows one to simulate active swimmers and their chemical propulsion.

 For a Janus swimmer consisting of platinum on one hemisphere and gold on the other hemisphere, both surfaces catalytically induce a reaction.
-We assume an initial abundance of hydrogen peroxide and absence of products, so that back (recombination) reactions seldomly occur at the surface.
+We assume an initial abundance of hydrogen peroxide and absence of products, so that back (recombination) reactions seldom occur at the surface.
 A typical model for the propulsion of such a particle assumes

 .. math::